missyrestless/ReservationSystem/README.md

 ## CONTENTS

 This package contains:

 * Three preconfigured reservation boards (airline, event, and escort)
 * The Reservation System Owners Manual
 * Sample configuration notecards for airline, event, and escort bookings
 * A landmark to the demonstration Reservation Board at Truth & Beauty Lab

 ## SETUP OVERVIEW

 ### Rez and Unpack the Box

 Upon purchase you will receive a boxed Reservation System.
-Rez and unpack the box (right click the rezzed box and select “Open” then copy the contents to your inventory).
-Your inventory should now contain a folder “Reservation System”.
+Rez and unpack the box (right click the rezzed box and select `Open` then copy the contents to your inventory).
+Your inventory should now contain a folder `Reservation System`.
 In this folder you will find three Reservation Board objects, the owner manual, sample Config notecards, and landmark.

 ### Rez and Position the Reservation Board

 Select a location for your Reservation Board and drag one of the Reservation Boards from your inventory to the ground.
-Position the rezzed Reservation Board by right clicking it, selecting “Edit” and using the position arrows.
+Position the rezzed Reservation Board by right clicking it, selecting `Edit` and using the position arrows.

 ### Grant Debit Permission